amdp/cooperacynuxt/LearningDocs.md

 or copy its text into a sql command/query.

 PS: Remember to start your mysql server!

+NOTE: we recently edited the dumbdatabase so if you encounter problems please let us know.

 Workbench is strange to use at the beginning but once you copied the dunb database just